MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/dashboard-teams-toolkit.md

 ## Dashboard tab app abstraction

-To adjust the layout of the dashboard, the `TeamsFx` provides a dashboard class for the developers to implement a dashboard.
+To adjust the layout of the dashboard, Teamsfx provides a dashboard class for the developers to implement a dashboard.

 Following is an example of dashboard class: